 Torres fired home the game’s only goal and the Lions got a couple of big saves down the stretch from Pedro Gallese to preserve the team’s tradition of getting an opening day result.
 The Lions’ clean sheet was the team’s fourth straight on opening day — all under Head Coach Oscar Pareja.
 The victory gave Orlando consecutive opening-day wins for the first time in club history.
 The Lions now have three wins and six draws in nine MLS openers — all at home.

 Orlando City fans saw some new faces — Martin Ojeda, Luca Petrasso, Ramiro Enrique, and Dagur Dan Thorhallsson all made their debuts in the Lions’ primary purple kits.

-We hope you enjoy these images from a historic night for Orlando City at Exploria Stadium.
+We hope you enjoy the images below from an exciting night at Exploria Stadium.

 Images: Dan MacDonald